-- See Mandatory Documents list on the MUM Site for more details about each document and how/where to obtain them. - ♦ Upload: Two pages of Student Declaration with all sections ticked and document signed and witnessed - Working with Children Card/Blue Card - QLD applications must be submitted electronically via the Blue Card website - If you have a pre-existing Blue Card, we will link you to UniSQ once you upload a copy of the card to InPlace. - ♦ Upload: Copy of WWC card OR, QLD Students ONLY can provide relevant APHRA registration instead - National Disability Insurance Scheme (NDIS) Workers Screening Card - Students are required to obtain a NDIS card for the state or territory where they live. - ♦ Upload: Copy of NDIS Worker Screening card - Australian Police Certificate - ♦ Use one of the providers from the Australian Criminal Intelligence Commission list linked here. - ♦ Upload: Copy of certificate - CPR Certificate - Must be yearly Australian nationally accredited face to face training course. - Upload: Copy of certificate - COVID-19 Infection Control Training - Complete and submit prior to your first placement - Upload: Copy of completion certificate
+- See Mandatory Documents list on the MUM Site for more details about each document and how/where to obtain them. - Upload: Two pages of Student Declaration with all sections ticked and document signed and witnessed - Working with Children Card/Blue Card - QLD applications must be submitted electronically via the Blue Card website - If you have a pre-existing Blue Card, we will link you to UniSQ once you upload a copy of the card to InPlace. - Upload: Copy of WWC card (all students must provide this) - National Disability Insurance Scheme (NDIS) Workers Screening Card - Students are required to obtain a NDIS card for the state or territory where they live. - ♦ Upload: Copy of NDIS Worker Screening card - Australian Police Certificate - Use one of the providers from the Australian Criminal Intelligence Commission list linked here. - ♦ Upload: Copy of certificate - CPR Certificate - Must be yearly Australian nationally accredited face to face training course. - Upload: Copy of certificate - Basics of Infection Prevention and Control Orientation Module - Complete and submit prior to your first placement - Upload: Copy of completion certificate